 Through much of her corporate career, Babette was also a writer.

 Her occasional journalism has included two stints as a columnist: 1997-1999 for the Australian Financial Review and 1989-1992 for ITA magazine.

-Her most recent book Australia's Birthstain was published by Allen & Unwin in April 2008.
+Her most recent book The Luck of the Irish was published by Allen & Unwin in 2014.
+It followed the controversial and highly successful Australia's Birthstain which had been published in 2008.

 Babette's first book, A Cargo of Women: Susannah Watson & the Convicts of the Princess Royal, was a study of 100 female convicts transported to Australia.
 Short-listed for the 1989 State Literary Awards, it is today frequently used for teaching Australian history and has been widely cited by academics.
 A revised and illustrated edition was published in October 2008

 A highly successful popular novel based on the same historical subject followed.
 A new edition of A Cargo of Women, the novel was published by Pan Macmillan in 2010